Advances in genetics — especially the sequencing of entire genomes from a wide variety of animals — has revealed an unexpected paradox.

 - express the identical Pitx1 gene in all the same tissues except those that develop into the pelvic structures.

-- The reason: a mutation in the vicinity of the Pitx1 exons but not in them.
-The sequence mutated is as yet unknown but presumably has occurred in a promoter or enhancer of Pitx1 that turns on Pitx1 in the developing pelvic area.
+- The reason: a deletion in an enhancer of Pitx1 responsible for turning on Pitx1 in the developing pelvic area.
 (Mice homozygous for a mutation in this control region have deformed hind limbs.)

 Here then is a remarkable demonstration of how a single gene mutation can not only be viable but can lead to a major change in phenotype — adaptive evolution.
 (The changes seem not to have produce true speciation as yet.
 The marine and freshwater forms can interbreed.
 In fact, that is how the differences in their hind limbs were found to be primarily due to the expression of Pitx1.)